t-mckeon/Umpire-Bias-in-the-MLB/README.md

 **Data **

 The data for this project comes from https://baseballsavant.mlb.com/statcast_search.
 Statcast has been tracking every pitch in the MLB and their results since 2008.
-Pitch data from each year is available in the Data Folder.
+Pitch data from each year is available in the Data folder.
 This project uses the combined sheet from 2008-2021.

+Dataset selected column meanings:
+- pitch_name: Type of Pitch
+- plate_x: Horizontal position of the ball when it crosses home plate from the catcher's perspective, normalized for lefty/right batters. (value of ball crossing left side of plate = 1.5, value of ball crossing right side of plate = 3.5)
+- plate_z: Vertical position of the ball when it crosses home plate from the catcher's perspective, adjusted for height of batter. (value of ball crossing bottom of the zone = -0.725, value of ball crossing top of zone = 0.725)
+- description: Result of pitch (called strike, swinging strike, ball, in-play, etc.)
+- stand: Side of the plate batter is standing
+- For other column descriptions, see the Stacast Documentation - https://baseballsavant.mlb.com/csv-docs

 **Lets Get Started**

-First, let's load in all #NUMBER OF PITCHES thrown between 2008 and 2021.
-We'll filter out pitches that were swung at, leaving pitches in need of a ball or strike call from the home plate uppire
+First, let's load in all 5.2 million pitches thrown between 2008 and 2021.
+We'll filter out pitches that were swung at, leaving pitches in need of a ball or strike call from the home plate umpire.

 Picture - all_pitches.svg